-12.0 Event Safety Advisory Group
+15. Public Event Safety Advisory Group

-- 12.1 The Event Safety Advisory Group is a multiagency Group formed to offer guidance to anyone organising a public event in Wolverhampton.
+- 15.1 The Public Event Safety Advisory Group is a multi-agency Group formed to offer guidance to anyone organising a public event in Wolverhampton.
 The council will aim to ensure that assistance is consistent and will encourage a minimum standard of safety at all events held throughout the area.

-- 12.2 The Group provides an opportunity to implement a co-ordinated process that enables organisers of public events to give notification of a future event and to ensure this information is disseminated across all agencies.
+- 15.2 The Group provides an opportunity to implement a co-ordinated process that enables organisers of public events to give notification of a future event and to ensure this information is disseminated across all agencies.

-- 12.3 The Group is currently chaired by the Licensing Manager, with the following council departments and other government authorities being represented:
+- 15.3 The Group is currently chaired by the Licensing Manager, with the following council departments and other government authorities being represented:

+- City Events

 - Licensing

 - Highways

 - Trading Standards

 - Environmental Health

 - Public Health

 - Building Control

 - Internal Health and Safety

 - West Midlands Police

 - West Midlands Fire Authority

+- West Midlands Ambulance Service

-- 12.4 Since 1 April 2022, the Environmental Health Service have reviewed 100 applications via the Event Safety Advisory Group, and provided support on compliance with food, health and safety and noise compliance.
+15.4 Since 1 April 2023, the Environmental Health Service have reviewed 77 applications via the Event Safety Advisory Group, and provided support on compliance with food, health and safety and noise compliance.

-13.0 Liaison with other Organisations
+16. Liaison with Other Organisations

-- 13.1 The City of Wolverhampton Council are part of the West Midlands Health and Safety Liaison Group (WMHSLG), who work together to produce common policies, practices and procedures to aid consistency.
-The group also organises regular training programmes for enforcement officers. - 13.2 The City of Wolverhampton Council are also part of the West Midlands Skin Piercing Liaison Group (WMSPLG), who work together to tackle common problems across the High Street with beauty, tattooing and non-surgical aesthetic treatments.
-The group produces common policies, practices and procedures to aid consistency. - 13.3 Officers continue to work with the Chartered Institute of Environmental Health (CIEH), The Institute of Licensing (IoL), and
+- 16.1 The City of Wolverhampton Council are part of the West Midlands Health and Safety Liaison Group (WMHSLG), who work together to produce common policies, practices and procedures to aid consistency.
+The group also organises regular training programmes for enforcement officers. - 16.2 The City of Wolverhampton Council are also part of the West Midlands Skin Piercing Liaison Group (WMSPLG), who work together to tackle common problems across the High Street with beauty, tattooing and non-surgical aesthetic treatments.
+The group produces common policies, practices and procedures to aid consistency. - 16.3 Officers continue to work with the Department of Health and Social Care (DHSC), Chartered Institute of Environmental Health (CIEH),

-- The All Party Parliamentary Group (APPG) for Beauty and Wellbeing, to assist with the campaign and implementation of a licensing scheme to regulate non-surgical aesthetic treatments available on the High Street. - 13.4 As a Council we liaise with other organisations as appropriate such as the Fire Rescue Service and the Police. - 13.5 The service also advises and liaises with other services within the Council, including Building Control, Planning and Licensing. - 13.6 Safety Advisory Groups have been set up for certified grounds, their function is to provide specialist advice to the local authority so it can discharge its functions under the Safety of Sports Grounds Act 1975 (1975 Act) and / or Fire Safety and Safety of Places of Sport Act 1987.
+The Institute of Licensing (IoL), and The All Party Parliamentary Group (APPG) for Beauty and Wellbeing, to assist with the campaign and implementation of a licensing scheme to regulate non-surgical cosmetic treatments available on the High Street.

+- 16.4 As a Council we liaise with other organisations as appropriate such as the Fire Rescue Service and the Police. - 16.5 The service also advises and liaises with other services within the Council, including Building Control, Planning and Licensing. - 16.6 Safety Advisory Groups have been set up for certified grounds, their function is to provide specialist advice to the local authority so it can discharge its functions under the Safety of Sports Grounds Act 1975 (1975 Act) and / or Fire Safety and Safety of Places of Sport Act 1987.

-14.0 Health and Safety Partnerships
+17. Health and Safety Partnerships